 Who’s it for?
 Career-oriented culinary, pastry and wine students as well as ambitious newcomers.

 What to expect: One-day and multiday recreational courses, taught by esteemed professionals, held in the heart of Soho.
-Classes generally accommodate 12 students and cover many of the basics (knife skills) as well as cuisine that’s a little more challenging (eclairs, for example).
+Classes accommodate 12–24 students and cover many of the basics (knife skills) as well as training that’s a little more challenging (food styling for media).
 The dress code includes long pants, long-sleeved shirts and non-slip close-toed shoes.
 Aprons and skull caps are provided.
 Classes generally last four hours.

-What you’ll master: Secrets of perfect croissants, baguettes, bagels, advanced cake decoration and essentials of charcuterie and Japanese cuisine, are just a slice of the school’s wide-ranging curriculum.
+What you’ll master: Secrets of sugar paste flowers, cream puffs, gluten-free baking, olive oil sommelier certification, essentials of Mexican and Japanese cuisine, are just a slice of the school’s wide-ranging curriculum.

 Who’s it for?
-Families, singles, couples and anyone passionate about Italian food.
+Families, solo travelers, couples and anyone passionate about Italian food.
 Most private classes are aimed at team building.

 What to expect: Nearly every day at both Eataly locations there are interactive classes and food demos.
-At La Scuola, the most popular course is “Chef’s Workshop,” taught by Eataly’s own chefs as well as acclaimed guest chefs.
+At the Flatiron District’s La Scuola, chef Lidia Bastianich has developed popular courses taught by Eataly’s own chefs as well as acclaimed guest chefs.
 Hands-on classes can hold up to 20; cooking demonstrations with a seated dinner can fit up to 34.
-At Lower Manhattan’s Foodiversità (Food University), look for family-friendly classes and higher-level intensives on pasta, pesto, pizza and wine.
-Most last from 90 minutes to two or three hours and on certain days are free.
+At Lower Manhattan’s Foodiversità (Food University), look for intensives on fresh pasta, street food, pizza and regional Italian specialties.
+All classes include wine pairings and last anywhere from 90 minutes to three hours.
+Hourlong kids’ classes are held Saturdays.

 What to expect: A warm welcome in an immigrant’s home that’s immersive and inspiring and includes cooking instruction, sharing stories and a meal plus a recipe booklet to take home.
 Classes accommodate six people and take place on weekends mostly in Brooklyn and Queens.